Axway-API-Management-Plus/apigateway-openlogging-elk/nodemanager/README.md

 ### Add region filter

-Adds the region filter, which is optional to the `http.request.rawURI` attribute.
+This `Scripting filter` using `Javascript` adds the region filter, which is optional to the `http.request.rawURI` attribute.

 ```javascript
 function invoke(msg) {